+We are sorry to learn that an earthslip delayed the Great Indian Peninsular Railway traffic for a few days. before it was effectually repaired.

+A steamer is to be again put on between Tuticorin and

+We must here pause for the present.

-We are sorry to learn that an earthslip delayed the Great Indian Peninsular Railway traffic for a few days before it was effectually repaired.
-A steamer is to be again put on between Tuticorin and the Malabar coast and Colembo.
-The agent of the Oriental Inland Steam Company in the Punjaub has given notice not only that the steam trains will ply on the Indus in January next, but that the company are prepared to work on the Satlej and is a sad want of steamers and railways.
+the Malabar coast and Colembo.

+The agent of the Oriental Inland Steam Company in the Punjaub has given notice not only that the steam trains will ply on the Indus in January next, but that the company are prepared to work on the Sutlej and Jhelum should sufficient inducement be offered.